-An employer identification number is your unique ID that the IRS uses when you file taxes.
+An employer identification number is your unique ID that the IRS uses when you file tax returns.
 It is also used for other financial situations to identify your business.
 You must have one if you have employees.
 You will complete a tax ID application to get your EIN.
 An EIN can also be used for other tax situations, such as for an estate of a deceased individual.

 If you are issued an EIN, it remains on file with the IRS forever.
 It is never reused.
 You can cancel your EIN if you are not operating your business by sending a written request to the IRS.